omidfarhang/omid.dev/content/posts/2010-08-16-facebook-dislike-button-scam-spreads-virally.en.md

 [<img title="dislike-status" border="0" alt="dislike-status" src="http://lh6.ggpht.com/_vaUVXcmC3OI/TGlBzEO8P7I/AAAAAAAACYc/8vVc5sIaUvM/dislike-status_thumb%5B7%5D.jpg?imgmax=800" width="500" height="94" />](http://lh4.ggpht.com/_vaUVXcmC3OI/TGlBpVftyvI/AAAAAAAACYY/4hWV6crlBG0/dislike-status%5B11%5D.jpg?imgmax=800)

-But you still haven't at this point been given a &#8220;Dislike&#8221; Facebook button, and the rogue application requires you to complete an online survey (which makes money for the scammers) before ultimately pointing you to a [Firefox browser add-on](https:/addons.mozilla.org/en-US/firefox/addon/13672/) for a Facebook dislike button developed by FaceMod.
+But you still haven't at this point been given a “Dislike” Facebook button, and the rogue application requires you to complete an online survey (which makes money for the scammers) before ultimately pointing you to a [Firefox browser add-on](https:/addons.mozilla.org/en-US/firefox/addon/13672/) for a Facebook dislike button developed by FaceMod.

 As far as we can tell, FaceMod aren't connected with the scam &#8211; their browser add-on is simply being used as bait.